 But in my story, that particular incident clearly offered a profound cue.
 I decided to make my relationship with Canada formal, and sent my application for citizenship.

 This was an emotional decision since as per Indian citizenship laws, I’d have to relinquish Indian citizenship on acquiring the citizenship of another country.
-After months of waiting, in vain, for the Indian government to allow dual citizenship, I gave in and signed up to affirm allegiance to the Queen and accept Canadian citizenship.
+After months of waiting, in vain, for the Indian government to allow dual citizenship (there’s a bill in the parliament, still waiting there), I gave in and signed up to affirm allegiance to the Queen and accept Canadian citizenship.

 Just having a passport doesn’t make you Canadian